Richard Alexander Ankiel

 On August 9, 2007, Ankiel made his return to the Big Leagues.
 He belted a 3-run home run in the 7th inning of the Cardinals 5-0 win over the San Diego Padres and followed that up 2 days later by hitting 2 home runs against the Los Angeles Dodgers.
 In September, the Daily News reported that Ankiel had received eight shipments of Human Growth Hormone during 2004.

 On March 31, 2013, Ankiel became the first player to homer for the Houston Astros as an American League team.
 He connected with a pinch-hit three-run blast off Derek Lowe in the 6th inning on Opening Day as part of an 8-2 Astros win.
 However, he did not last very long as an Astro, being released on May 9th.
 He was hitting only .194, having struck out in 35 of 65 plate appearances.
+That included strikeouts in a major league record (for a non-pitcher) 10 straight plate appearances from April 2-8.
 While many observers thought this was the end of the road for Ankiel, he quickly found a new job at the major league level, signing with the New York Mets on May 13th.
+He played 20 games for the Mets, going 12 for 66 (.182).
+He was released again on June 11th and this time did not find a taker.
+He still was hoping to find a team for the following season, but when no offers were forthcoming, he announced in early March that he was officially retired.

-As an outfielder, Ankiel has displayed one of the best throwing arms of all time.
-He has regularly been featured on highlight reels for making amazing throws from the outfield, throwing strikes to home plate from the outfield corner without the ball ever touching the ground.
+As an outfielder, Ankiel displayed one of the best throwing arms of all time.
+He was regularly featured on highlight reels for making amazing throws from the outfield, throwing strikes to home plate from the outfield corner without the ball ever touching the ground.

 - 1998 Pitcher of the Year Carolina League Prince William Cannons